PostASR/DysRefine/README.md

 examples only.
 Full training code, datasets, model weights, checkpoints, and result files are not included.

-Submission note: this work is submitted to EMNLP 2026, held in Budapest, Hungary.
+Submission note: This work is submitted to EMNLP 2026, held in Budapest, Hungary.

 ## Overall Pipeline